Tax guide

 Use CA review when the facts are not routine, when there is refund or notice risk, or when the return includes capital gains, trading income, foreign assets, business income, regime changes, or AIS/TDS mismatch.

 VDA records should be transaction-level.
 TDS does not replace income reporting.
 Loss and set-off treatment need caution.
-Treat this topic as one part of the full AY 2026-27 filing file.
-A clean return is created by consistent treatment across the return, supporting records, tax credits, schedules, declarations, and verification.
+Treat this as one strand of the full AY 2026-27 filing.
+A return holds up under scrutiny only when the income, tax credits, schedules, deductions, and declarations all tell a consistent story backed by source documents.